internaloha/internaloha/scrapers-v2/README.md

 }
 ```

-and then discovered after studying the Puppeteer documentation that it could be replaced with a one-liner:
+and then discovered after studying the Puppeteer documentation that it could be replaced with a one-liner using `page.$$eval`:

 ```js
 public async getValues(selector, field) {